 This quick-pickled celery recipe is fantastic paired with...

 Salads - I like to add this to salads for a pop of tangy and crunchy flavor.
 It's great with tuna salad, egg salad, or a green salad.
 Try serving them with some pickled potatoes on a salad of your choice.

 Appetizers - I love to add a variety of pickled items to a cheese or charcuterie board.

 Chicken - This is my favorite way to eat pickled celery.
-It is so good with these hot honey lemon pepper wings or soy ginger garlic wings.
+It is so good with these hot honey lemon pepper wings, smoked chicken wings, or soy ginger garlic wings.
 They're also amazing with roast chicken, like this deliciously simple roast half chicken.

 Mexican Dishes - Try using pickled celery where you'd use pickled onions with your favorite Mexican food, like these slow cooker chicken enchiladas, a carne asada quesadilla, or some blackened fish tacos!

 - To use a 32-ounce Mason jar, double the recipe for the brine.
 It's easy to adjust the serving size by hovering your mouse over the number next to “Servings” in the recipe card.

 - For the best flavor, let the celery pickle in the fridge for 2 to 3 days before eating.